Tuesday 14.6. | 16:30 – 21:00

 Security and ticket checks at the gates

 A security check will be performed at the gates to the event area, and security guards will check all customers entering the area and their bags.
 Tickets will be scanned electronically in conjunction with the security check.
-Children under the age of 12 can attend the event free of charge with when accompanied by an adult with a ticket.
+All children’s tickets -50% (children under 15).

 Prohibited items and substances